International Cytokine & Interferon Society: Cytokine Society Awards

 Each year the society selects recipients of multiple awards at various career stages.

 Mid-Senior career awards: ICIS/Pfizer Award for Excellence in Cytokine and Interferon Research (formerly known as the Seymour and Vivian Milstein Award), the ICIS/BioLegend William E. Paul Award, the ICIS Mentorship Award, the ICIS Honorary Lifetime Membership Award, and the ICIS/Howard A. Young Distinguished Service Award.

 Young Investigator awards: ICIS/ Regeneron Pharmaceuticals New investigator awards, ICIS/Christina Fleischmann Award, ICIS/ Pfizer Amanda Proudfoot Tribute Award for Advances in Chemokine Biology, and the Joan and Sidney Pestka Graduate and Post-Graduate awards.

 Travel Awards: Many travel awards are given to top-ranked abstracts for attendance at the annual meeting.
-The ICIS Joan Oefner travel award was created in 2024, and a new Orion Award was established in 2025.
+The ICIS Joan Oefner travel award was created in 2024, and a new Orion Award was established in 2025 to be awarded for the first time in 2026.

 Journal

 The International Cytokine & Interferon Society has no official journal.
 There are affiliations to the Journal of Cytokine and Interferon Research, published by Mary Ann Liebert, and Cytokine, a peer-reviewed scientific journal covering all aspects of cytokine biology is published by Elsevier.